Future trends in cybersecurity present challenges and opportunities for the United States government to strengthen its virtual guards.

-IT advancement is a double-edged sword — both a hallmark of national progress and a potential liability.
 More than ever, IT is being used to manage transportation, energy, communication, manufacturing, and other infrastructures.
-As these technologies become more widely-used, however, it becomes increasingly difficult to account for gaps in security at federal agencies.
-That means that the development of cybersecurity technology must be in lockstep with IT advances.
+As these technologies become more widely used, it becomes increasingly difficult to account for gaps in security at federal agencies.
+This means the development of cybersecurity technology needs to parallel the advancements in IT.

 The cybersecurity challenges facing the United States are vast and complex.
-Addressing them will require a whole-of-nation approach to the development and application of requisite cybersecurity capabilities.
-As such, the next President should define the national cybersecurity R&D community, not unlike those established for nuclear energy and aerospace technology in the decades following WWII.
+Addressing them will require a whole-of-nation approach with a combined effort from many experts to develop and apply the requisite cybersecurity capabilities in the Cybersecurity National Action Plan.
+As such, the 46th president should define the national cybersecurity R&D community, similar to those established for nuclear energy and aerospace technology after WWII.

-Fortunately, says Visner, the Federal Government took strong steps in 2015 and 2016 with the release of the Federal Government Cybersecurity R&D Strategic Plan — but challenges persist.
-The Plan, he says, “limits itself to the Federal Government, and does not take into sufficient account the R&D resources of industry and academia.
-We must do better.”
+Fortunately, the federal government took strong steps in 2015 and 2016 with the release of the Federal Government Cybersecurity R&D Strategic Plan, but challenges persist.
+The plan limits itself to the federal government and does not consider the R&D resources of experts in the industries and academic fields.

 - Outlining needs of cybersecurity operators within the Department of Defense (DoD) and the intelligence community.